telerik/blazor-docs/knowledge-base/common-navigate-from-button.md

 <br />

-<TelerikButton OnClick="@OnButtonClickAsync">Navigate to telerik.com with IJSRuntime in a new window</TelerikButton>
+<TelerikButton OnClick="@OnButtonClickAsync">Navigate to telerik.com in a new window using JSInterop</TelerikButton>

 <br />